RubyCrypto/ed25519/README.md

 A Ruby binding to the Ed25519 elliptic curve public-key signature system described in [RFC 8032].

-Two implementations are provided: a MRI C extension which uses the "ref" implementation from the SUPERCOP benchmark suite, and a pure Java version which is a direct port of the Python implementation.
+Two implementations are provided: a MRI C extension which uses the "ref10" implementation from the SUPERCOP benchmark suite, and a pure Java version which is a direct port of the Python implementation.